seattletimes/police-killings/src/story.md

 "The current law makes prosecutors exceedingly unwilling to file charges against police and thereby makes it almost impossible to hold police accountable for wrongfully killing civilians."

-## Change the law?

 <aside class="sidebar nerdbox">
   To authoritatively examine the issue in Washington, The Times used public-records requests, death certificates, interviews and other research to collect, measure and analyze a decade of killings by police in the state's 39 counties.
-Visit our repository to view <a href="https://github.com/seattletimes/police-shootings">this data</a> and <a href="https://github.com/seattletimes/police-shootings/">other source code</a>.
+Visit our repository to view <a href="https://github.com/seattletimes/police-shootings/blob/master/data/deadly-force-data.csv">this data</a> and <a href="https://github.com/seattletimes/police-shootings/">other source code</a>.
 </aside>

+## Change the law?

 When Roe, Satterberg and other prosecutors meet Oct.
 1 in Tacoma, they will consider whether to recommend changing the law.